Home Skip to the content.

 Objective

-The goal of this lab is to configure IMU sensor on our robot and accurately capturing its data.
+The goal of this lab is to configure the IMU sensor on our robot and accurately capture its data.

 Setup

-The first thing we had to do was to connect the IMU to the artemis, this is shown below.
+The first thing we had to do was connect the IMU to the Artemis, as shown below.

-The software configuration for the IMU required the installation of the ICM_20948 library within the Arduino IDE, which allowed easy communication between the IMU on the Artemis platform.
+The software configuration for the IMU required the installation of the ICM_20948 library within the Arduino IDE, which allowed easy communication between the IMU and the Artemis platform.
 One important variable within the sample code is AD0_VAL, which represents the least significant bit of the IMU’s I2C address.
 This value should be set to 0 only if the ADR jumper is open.
-Since the ADR jumper is closed for us, the AD0_VAL is set to 0.
+Since the ADR jumper is closed for us, AD0_VAL is set to 1.

 Accelerometer

 When printing the output, the accelerometer data presents the acceleration measurements for each coordinate axis.
 The IMU’s accelerometer captures these accelerations in micro-G units.
-To determine the angles relative to the x-axis (roll) and y-axis (pitch), the arctangent function is utilized.
-The mathematical expressions are shown below.
+To determine the angles relative to the x-axis (roll) and y-axis (pitch), the arctangent function is utilized:

 Roll = atan2(a_x, a_z)